-It is no secret that teenagers must daily contend with a range of issues such as peer pressure, cyber addiction, stress, and depression.
-However, a seldomly discussed, common struggle is that of language and literacy.
-Many of these students lack foundational language skills and struggle with reading and reading comprehension.
+Language and literacy are areas of common struggle for many teen-age students.
+Some of them lack foundational language skills and struggle with reading and writing.
 They cannot understand increasingly complex, sophisticated sentence structures and their meanings.
-Another challenge is trying to develop oral and written language skills that reflect higher level reasoning and critical thinking skills.
-Failure to develop language and literacy skills can put teen age learners at a disadvantage as they try to pursue careers or seek opportunities in areas where literacy and good communication are necessary.
+Also, they do not demonstrate adequate development of oral and written language skills that reflect higher level reasoning and critical thinking.
+Poor language and literacy skills can put teen-age learners at a disadvantage as they try to pursue careers or seek opportunities in areas where literacy and effective communication are necessary.

-Every individual deserves to succeed in school and in his or her endeavors after graduating.
+Every individual deserves a chance to succeed in his or her endeavors.
 The Speech Mechanic is committed to helping adolescent learners achieve those goals by improving their language and literacy skills.
-This is accomplished by using assessment and evidence-based practice data to customize a plan specific to each individual.
-Its focus will be to eliminate underlying weaknesses that make language and literacy hard to grasp.
-Each plan is vigorously implemented in sessions using traditional and innovative approaches that are designed to be highly effective.
+This is accomplished by using evidence-based data to create a specific plan to eliminate underlying weaknesses that make language and literacy hard to grasp.
+Each plan is vigorously implemented in sessions using traditional and contemporary approaches.

 OUr Four Pillars